-The 2050 No Build weekday PM peak hour traffic volumes were developed using the existing 2019 weekday PM peak hour traffic volumes and the volume changes between the 2020 and 2050 travel demand model.
+The 2050 No Build weekday PM peak hour traffic volumes for downtown Heber City were developed using the existing 2019 weekday PM peak hour traffic volumes and the volume changes between the 2019 and 2050 travel demand model.
 The 2050 No Build traffic volumes are shown in Figure 22.